Giants snap 3-game skid, beat Diamondbacks 5-2

 Cahill has started on the mound for eight different MLB teams: Oakland, Arizona, Atlanta, San Francisco, San Diego, Kansas City, the Los Angeles Angels and the Chicago Cubs.
 That’s the most for an active pitcher.

-The all-time record is 12 teams by Mike Morgan, who played 22 seasons in the big leagues.
+The all-time record is 12 teams by Mike Morgan, who played 22 seasons in the big leagues from 1978 to 2002.

 TRAINER’S ROOM

-Diamondbacks: Manager Torey Lovullo said that LHP Madison Bumgarner (back) was scheduled to throw a bullpen on Saturday night.
+Diamondbacks: Lovullo said that LHP Madison Bumgarner (back) was scheduled to throw a bullpen on Saturday night.

 UP NEXT